Table of Contents

 Additionally, exercise stimulates bowel movements by moving the position of the gut.
 Walking and squats, for example, are great exercises for those who suffer from constipation.
-Much like a river, our guts need a good in-flow of nutrients and out-flow of old matter to work best.
+Much like a river, our guts need an excellent in-flow of nutrients and out-flow of old matter to work best.

 4. Drink Enough Water

 Water reigns supreme over every other beverage when it comes to supporting healthy gut bacteria.
 Bacteria need water to grow.
-This is why dehydrated foods take longer to spoil, compared to those with a higher water content.
+This is why dehydrated foods take longer to spoil compared to those with higher water content.

 Research about the brain-gut connection is clear.
 If you want to remain physically healthy and mentally fit, you can’t neglect your gut.